Names that Mean Red or Redhead

 Description:Warm-hued spelling spin on Rowan that was chosen by Sharon Stone for one of her three young sons.

 Description:No, the pronunciation--ro-SHEEN--isn't immediately obvious to the non-Gaelic viewer, but the sound of this shiny Irish version of Rose is pretty enough to make it worth considering.
-Very popular in its native Ireland, it is now at Number 34.
+Very popular in its native Ireland, it's one of many Irish girl names finding a wider audience.
 Earlier generations Anglicized at as Rosaleen, but we stay stick to the original.

 Origin:French "king,"; Celtic "red-haired"